amyjko/informatics-teaching-guide/chapters/learning.md

 * Praising intelligence does not help; it reinforces a fixed mindset, falsely signaling to students that they're abilities come from an intrinsic trait rather than their effort.
 Praising _effort_ and _persistence_ does help, because it promotes a growth mindset.

 * Students do not "discover" their passions.
-They develop interests, with the hlep of teachers, who can share new possible interests and give them positive experiences with those potential interests that eventually lead students to internalize them.
+They develop interests, with the help of teachers, who can share new possible interests and give them positive experiences with those potential interests that eventually lead students to internalize them.

 All of these ideas show that learning is purposeful, highly sensitive to a learners' self, self-knowledge, and environment, and greatly shaped by the social context of learning, especially teachers.